Early Germanic culture: Germanic studies

 Following World War II there was a backlash against nationalism, and as a response, government support for the study of ancient Germanic history and culture was significantly reduced both in Germany and Scandinavia.
 In these years, what remained of Germanic studies was characterized by a reaction against nationalism.
 Archaeological attempts to assign an identity to early Germanic peoples was deliberately avoided.
 The uniqueness, common northern origins and antiquity of the early Germanic peoples were called into question.
 The movement gained particular momentum during the 1960s.
 It has been strongly associated with the so-called Vienna School, which is associated with the European Science Foundation and includes prominent members such as Reinhard Wenskus, Walter Pohl, Herwig Wolfram.
 These scholars employed sociological theories to reject the concept of ethnicity entirely.
 While Wenskus earlier maintained that the early Germanic peoples held a certain core-tradition (Traditionskern), Pohl has later maintained that early Germanic peoples had no institutions or values of their own, and made no contribution to medieval Europe whatsoever.
 These views are seconded by Wolfram, who states that Germans and Scandinavians "have as much a Germanic history" as "Slavic nations, Greeks, Turks and even the Tunisians and Maltese."
 Wolf Liebeschuetz has characterized the theories of the Vienna School as "extraordinarily one-sided" and "dogmatism", and its proponents as having "a closed mind".
 More recently, an even more radical group has emerged, which also employs sociological theories to deconstruct Germanic peoples, while accusing the Vienna School of being "crypto-nationalists".
 Andrew Gillett has emerged as a leading figure among these scholars.
 According to them, linguistic evidence and Roman and early Germanic literature is unreliable, while archaeology "cannot be used to distinguish between peoples, and should not be used to trace migration".
-They state that Germanic culture was entirely derived from the Romans, and that there was therefore no Germanic contribution to medieval Europe."
+They state that Germanic culture was entirely derived from the Romans, and that there was therefore "no Germanic contribution to medieval Europe."
 Gillett's theories have been dismissed by Liebeschuetz as "flawed because they depend on a dogmatic and selective use of the evidence" and "very strongly ideological".

 In modern times, Malcolm Todd writes, the ideologically motivated theories of the post-war era have lost currency.
-The origins of the Germanic peoples are again traced to the first millennium BC, or even the Late Neolithic, in Northern Europe.
+The origins of the Germanic peoples are again traced to the first millennium BCE, or even the Late Neolithic, in Northern Europe.